 The DBTACs consist of 10 federally funded regional centers that provide information, training, and technical assistance on the ADA.
-Each center works with local business, disability, governmental, rehabilitation, and other professional networks to provide current ADA information and assistance.
-The DBTACs can provide information on reasonable accommodation and make referrals to local sources of expertise in reasonable accommodations.
+Each center works with local business, disability, governmental, rehabilitation, and other professional networks to provide current ADA information and assistance, and places special emphasis on meeting the needs of small businesses.
+The DBTACs can make referrals to local sources of expertise in reasonable accommodations.

-If an EEOC official knows that a disability, such as an intellectual disability (formerly referred to as “mental retardation”), prevents a person from asking for a reasonable accommodation, and it appears that one may be needed, the official should ask whether accommodation is needed.
+6 If an EEOC supervisor or manager knows that a disability, such as an intellectual disability, prevents a person from asking for a reasonable accommodation, and it appears that one may be needed, this official should ask whether accommodation is needed.
 The time frame for processing a request begins when the official makes the inquiry.

-See Appendix D for information on how employees may directly schedule sign language interpreters without going through a supervisor or other manager.
+8 See Appendix D for additional information on how individuals may directly schedule sign language interpreters.

-See footnote 2 that explains when the time frame begins if an EEOC official must inquire if reasonable accommodation is needed when an individual's disability, e.g., an intellectual disability (formerly called “mental retardation”) prevents him from asking for one.
+9 See footnote 3 that explains when the time frame begins if an EEOC official must inquire if reasonable accommodation is needed when an individual's disability, e.g., an intellectual disability prevents him from asking for one.